anonchihaya0908/Clotho/README.md

 - **Import/Export**: Use "📥 Import" and "📤 Export" for configuration files
 - **Reset**: Click "🔄 Reset" to restore default settings
 - **Validate**: Click "✓ Validate" to check configuration syntax

+#### Save, Validate, and Rollback
+- Explicit Save: Toolbar Save writes to `.clang-format`.
+If the file already exists, you’ll be asked to confirm overwrite.
+- Native Editor Save: Editing `.clang-format` in a VS Code tab and saving also applies the configuration with validation and refreshes the preview.
+- Validate: Run "Clotho: Validate Clang-Format Config" from the Command Palette to validate the current configuration; results appear in the webview and status bar.
+- Rollback: Run "Clotho: Rollback to Last Saved Config" to revert to the last saved snapshot (bounded history).
+- Dry Run: Run "Clotho: Apply .clang-format Text to Preview (Dry Run)" to parse the active `.clang-format` and update the preview without writing to disk.

 #### Security (CSP) Note
 - The webview uses a strict Content Security Policy by default.